 Here are the detailed steps to bleach hair at home step by step.
 If, in addition, we want to bleach until we reach white, the process will be very similar.
 We will simply have to wait for the hair to reach the end of the oxidation process, which is very pale yellow or white.

 The hair can reach white, but it usually happens that the hair is burned when it reaches that point.

 Hair goes through different shades, from dark brown to white, in the bleaching process.

 To reach the white we must reach the very pale yellow and then nuance that yellow with a toner or tint.

-- Mix bleaching powders with hydrogen peroxide volumes
+- Mix bleaching powders with developer volumes

 Mix the two ingredients in the mixing bowl until a paste is formed.